craigfrancis/php-is-literal-rfc/justification.md

 echo ht('<a href="?">?</a>', [$url, $name]);
 ```

-In this example the [ht()](./examples/html-snippets/html-template.php?ts=4) function takes the HTML literal as the first argument, parameterised values second, and understands that it must accept a safe [URL object](./examples/html-snippets/url.php?ts=4) for the link (not 'javascript:').
+In this example the [ht()](./examples/html-snippets/html-template.php?ts=4) function takes the HTML literal as the first argument, an array of parameterised values second; where it understands that a safe [URL object](./examples/html-snippets/url.php?ts=4) is required for the link href (not 'javascript:').

 Or, how about this [template_xpath()](./examples/html-template-xpath.php) example: